canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

 @description This guide walks you through building a Like-Tinder-Carousel

-1. SETUP EVIL TINDER TITLE
-2. Show currentProfile and nextProfile
-3. Like button
-4. Nope button
-5. Move the currentProfile
-       - listenTo down, listenTo move, and update howFarPtrHasMoved
-       - use howFarPtrHasMoved in view
-6. Show when you are liking
-7. Show when you are noping
-8. On release, like or nope.

 @body

 In this guide, you will learn how to create a custom __Tinder-like-carousel__  .